sokil/php-mongo/README.md

 $collection->find()->nearPoint('location', 34.551416, 49.588264, 1000);
 ```

+This query require `2dsphere` or `2d` indexes.

 Distance may me specified as array `[minDistance, maxDistance]`.
+This
+feature allowed for MongoDB version 2.6 and greater.
+If some value
-If some value empty, only existed value applied:
+empty, only existed value applied.

 ```php
 <?php